MAKING GAMES SINCE 2008

 XBOX ONE, PlayStation 4, PSVita, PC

 Dungeon Punks is an old-school arcade beat-em-up and new-school RPG.
-As the combat designer on the project, I designed and scripted characters movesets and environmental interaction on dozens and dozens of entities, and came up with their theming and variation.
-This was a great experience in balancing mechanical interactions with core game loops.
+As the combat designer on the project, I designed and scripted characters movesets and environmental interaction on dozens and dozens of characters, traps, and breakables, and came up with their theming and variation.
+I learned a lot about combat design and progression systems.
 You can watch a talk about some of the tech that went into making this game over on Twitch.
 I also take full credit for the funky direction of this trailer.

-ShadowTale was a free-to-play web-based MMORPG on which I did QA and implemented content.
+ShadowTale was a free-to-play web-based MMORPG on which I did QA and implemented content, and learned how to script missions and levels.
 Sadly, the game isn’t playable anymore, but we had a small but obsessive fanbase back in the day, and there are plenty of videos of the game in action on YouTube.

-Sunset Noir is a mystery detective game with a black and white graphic novel aesthetic.
+Sunset Noir is a prototype for a mystery detective game with a black and white graphic novel aesthetic.
 In it players inspect the environment to search for clues in a 3D environment, and interrogate suspects via a 2D visual novel style conversation system.
-As the project lead and engineer on the project, it was an opportunity to work with shaders and Unity’s UI system, as well as learning how to wrangle with the 80 Days developers' Ink narrative engine.
+The project was an excuse for me to learn Unity (particularly level building tools, UI and materials systems), as well as how to hook into Inkle Studio’s narrative-engine, Ink.

 AR Card Warriors